-Solo 401k Advantages
+Solo 401k Benefits

 With a Solo 401k, plan holders enjoy many similar advantages to those who invest in a self-directed IRA LLCs (or Checkbook IRAs) — but without the extra steps of having a custodian or forming an LLC.
 What draws investors to the Solo 401k option is that it is specifically designed for small business entities with only owner(s).
 In short, the Solo 401k offers a cost-effective and tax-efficient investment solution just like a Self-Directed IRA plan would, but with extra benefits.